Rafiuk/PacAI/README.md

 # PacAI
+ Classical Pacman based on https://pacmancode.com/

- Classical and reverse Pacman with ML Twist
+ In the future planning to extend to reverse Pacman with ML Twist